fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

   - And the owner of the app, can collect the data, and make improvements based on those feedback.
   - But the minus here:
     - Costly and time-consuming.
-- Code-based evals
+- Code-based evals (SKIP)
   - READ
   - This is quite similar with traditional unit test that we usually write.
   - Given this input, for example, the output should contain this keyword.
   - But the difference is, as we discuss previously, AI is non-deterministic, so the same input can produce different output.
   - It's more challenging if the tasks is open ended.
-- LLM-based Evals
+- LLM-based Evals (GO)
+  - NEED REVISE
-  - The approach that getting more popular recently, is LLM-based Evals.
+  - This is one approach that getting more popular recently.
+  - READ.
+  - Basically, we use LLM to judge the output of another LLM.
   - So, for example, in my app here, this is the output of the LLM call, right.
   - So, as we'll see shortly, I have another LLM that judges this output.
-  - This another LLM will judge if this output is what we want or not.
+  - This another LLM will judge if this output is what I want or not.
   - scalable, and also well-suited for open-ended tasks.

-## LLM-as-a-Judge (SKIP)
+## LLM-as-a-Judge

 - Next 2 pages.
 - These last 2 pages just illustrate that using LLM as a judge is the common practices, a lot of startups do that.